rahul-thakoor/blog/content/post/increasing-rust-reach-experience.md

 - Fluent[^14]
 - Foreign Function Interface
 - Cross compilation for the Raspberry Pi
-- Constructionism, Logo and research by Seymour Papert
 - Making a tool for making publishing crates easier
 - Webassembly
 - Rocket[^15]